Voice for Life

 • Yellow

-Voice for Life at each level is divided into five modules.
+The Voice for Life workbook at each level is divided into five modules.
 Each explores a particular aspect of choral singing.
 Throughout the scheme, singers work on all modules, developing a range of skills simultaneously.
 The modules are as follows:

 • Module A: Using the voice well addresses good vocal technique.